asreview/asreview/docs/source/datasets.rst

 - Supported: The data can be exported from the citation manager and imported in ASReview using this extension.
 - Not supported: The exported format can not be imported in ASReview.
-- Empty: The data cannot be exported from the citation manager in this format.
+- (empty): The data cannot be exported from the citation manager in this format.

 Search engines
 ~~~~~~~~~~~~~~